-M.E. is currently completing a manuscript for McGill-Queen’s University Press provisionally titled A(rtspots) to ZeD: digitizing arts documentary in Canada.
-Other collaborative books include Dirty Methods: Feminist Epistemologies and Methodologies for Research, with Wilfred Laurier Press, co-written with Rena Bivens, Alison Harvey, Mélanie Millette, Koen Leurs, Tamara Shepherd, and Andrea Zeffiro (in preparation), and Massive/Micro Autoethnography: Creative learning in COVID times with Springer (in review), co-edited with Anne Harris & Annette Markham.
+M.E. is currently completing a monograph for Concordia University Press provisionally titled The First TV Shows on the Internet: How Canada Broke Ground and Lost the Race for Arts and Variety Programming Online.
+Other collaborative projects include Dirty Methods: Feminist Epistemologies and Methodologies for Research, co-written with Rena Bivens, Alison Harvey, Mélanie Millette, Koen Leurs, Tamara Shepherd, and Andrea Zeffiro aka ZAMBLAMS, and Massive/Micro Autoethnography: Creative Learning in COVID Times with Springer (2022), co-edited with Anne Harris & Annette Markham.
 Recent publications include articles and chapters in Qualitative Inquiry (2020); Information, Communication & Society, 2019, 2020; Public, 2018; Canadian Theatre Review, 2019; Social Media & Society, 2018; Internet Research Ethics for the Social Age: New Cases and Challenges (2017); Urban Encounters: Art and the Public (2017); Diverse Spaces: Examining Identity, Heritage and Community within Canadian Public Culture (2013); Topia: Canadian Journal of Cultural Studies, 2014; and Canadian Journal of Communication, 2017, 2019.

-Dr. Luka holds a Connaught New Researcher Fellowship titled Understanding how arts and creative networks operate as pivots for social innovation in Canada, which is digitally mapping almost 200 arts and culture-based creative hubs and networks in Canada and globally.
+Dr. Luka holds a SSHRC Connection Grant, Expanding Impact: Activating Arts and Culture Today, which has recently wrapped up several roundtables across the country, presenting and working through impact assessment frameworks for the culture sector developed in partnership with Mass Culture.
+In 2023, Luka completed the SSHRC-funded Fair Play: Remuneration, IP Management and Accessibility in the Independent Media Arts Sector, in partnership with the Independent Media Arts Alliance, and in 2022, completed their Connaught New Researcher Fellowship titled Understanding how arts and creative networks operate as pivots for social innovation in Canada, to digitally map almost 200 arts and culture-based creative hubs and networks in Canada and globally (database and resources hosted right here at CDMI).
 Her Banting Fellowship, From Creative Citizenship to Globally-Networked Cultural Collaboration, launched this comparative international research project examining state-of-the-art creative hubs and partnerships in Canada, the UK and Australia.
 Dr. Luka is a founding member of the Critical Digital Methods Institute at UTSC, and a co-investigator on Archive/Counter-Archive: Activating Canada’s Moving Image Heritage, a six-year $2.5 million national partnership involving several universities and cultural organizations in the management of marginalized and underrepresented media archives.
-She also partners with Mass Culture to generate cultural research in Canada, and has been commissioned by the Department of Canadian Heritage to analyse creative hubs and networks in Canada, including the development of an impact assessment framework in 2020.
-Dr. Luka was PI on a SSHRC connection grant that brought together more than 500 people in 14 seminars internationally for an investigation of digital and critical research methods in technoculture.
-In her role at the Just Powers iDoc project at the University of Alberta, Dr. Luka applied her expertise to documenting and analysing social engagement in the $75 million CFREF-funded Future Energy Systems initiative.
-Her research draws on creative and cultural studies; arts, media and cultural management theory; digital humanities, social sciences and urban development practices; and leading practices in digital data management, including audience, client and community engagement and feminist science and technology studies (STS).
+Luka was previously commissioned by the Department of Canadian Heritage to analyse creative hubs and networks in Canada, including the development of an impact assessment framework in 2020.
+In their role at the Just Powers iDoc project at the University of Alberta, Dr. Luka applied their expertise to documenting and analysing social engagement in the $75 million CFREF-funded Future Energy Systems initiative.
+Their research draws on creative and cultural studies; arts, media and cultural management theory; digital humanities, social sciences and urban development practices; and leading practices in digital data management, including audience, client and community engagement and feminist science and technology studies (STS).

-Mary Elizabeth is a member of the Advisory Board for Aarhus University’s Futuremaking initiative, on the editorial board of Imaginations: Journal of Cross-Cultural Image Studies, and is co-editor of two special issues of Information, Communication & Society (2018-2021) featuring work emerging from annual conferences of the international Association of Internet Researchers.
-She is Past Chair of the Board for Arts Nova Scotia, the provincial funding agency, as well as a past member of the Creative Nova Scotia Leadership Council, NSCAD University’s Board of Directors, and of the Provincial and Territorial Advisory Group of Cultural Human Resources Council.
-Dr. Luka is a founding member of the public art and research group, Narratives in Space + Time Society, which intervenes in site-specific spaces to generate art and storytelling practices as modes of civic engagement, including through the use of GIS, augmented reality, digital media and mobile device software applications.
+Mary Elizabeth is on the editorial board of Imaginations: Journal of Cross-Cultural Image Studies, and is co-editor of one special issue there as well as two special issues of Culture and Local Governance (forthcoming), and two special issues of Information, Communication & Society (2018-2021) featuring work emerging from annual conferences of the international Association of Internet Researchers.
+They are Past Chair of the Board for Arts Nova Scotia, the provincial funding agency, as well as a past member of the Creative Nova Scotia Leadership Council, NSCAD University’s Board of Directors, and of the Provincial and Territorial Advisory Group of Cultural Human Resources Council.
+Dr. Luka was a founding member of the public art and research group, Narratives in Space + Time Society, which intervenes in site-specific spaces to generate art and storytelling practices as modes of civic engagement, including through the use of GIS, augmented reality, digital media and mobile device software applications.